-Working with local authorities, NTS co-ordinated test purchasing at retail premises and on-line GLOBAL COLLABORATION TO DISRUPT CRIME AT SOURCE Modern crime and fraud is not confined to local boundaries or national borders.
+Working with local authorities, NTS co-ordinated test purchasing at retail premises and on-line to tackle the underage sales of knives.
+GLOBAL COLLABORATION TO DISRUPT CRIME AT SOURCE Modern crime and fraud is not confined to local boundaries or national borders.
 It is often run by highly organised criminal groups based overseas, which can make international enforcement more complex.
 We work closely with international partners to help disrupt crime at source.
 Some examples from the past year are highlighted on the map below.